 • How collaboration with unions and other stevedoring companies is shaping a sector-wide code of practice and using influence and partnership to improve safety performance and resilience across the industry.

-Tessa Auelua, GM Container Terminals & Engineering, The Port of Auckland
+Tessa Auelua, GM Container Terminals & Engineering, Port of Auckland

 Grant Williams, Assistant Secretary, Maritime Union of NZ

-Rob Mair, General Manager Health Safety and Wellbeing, The Port of Auckland
+Rob Mair, General Manager Health Safety and Wellbeing, Port of Auckland

 16:30

-The Art of Influence: Getting Buy-In for Health and Safety Initiatives
+The Art of Storytelling: Getting Buy-In for Health and Safety Initiatives

 16:55